 MONUMENTS will be accompanied by a scholarly publication and a robust slate of public and educational programming.

-MONUMENTS is co-organized by The Museum of Contemporary Art, Los Angeles, and The Brick, Los Angeles.
+MONUMENTS is co-organized by The Museum of Contemporary Art, Los Angeles and The Brick.
 The exhibition is co-curated by Hamza Walker, Kara Walker, artist, and Bennett Simpson, MOCA Senior Curator, with Hannah Burstein, The Brick Curatorial Associate, and Paula Kroll, MOCA Curatorial Assistant.

 For further information, please contact Curatorial Associate, Hannah Burstein at The Brick.